-- The school's ethos encourages pupils to raise concerns with staff, knowing that they will be listened to, believed and valued., eg displays in the school, posters advertising helplines eg Childline.
-Systems are in place for pupils to confidently report abuse, knowing their concerns will be taken seriously. - We deliver a Relationships Education and Health Education (Primary) curriculum in line with the DfE statutory guidance.
+- The school's ethos encourages pupils to raise concerns with staff, knowing that they will be listened to, believed and valued.
+E.g. We display posters advertising childline in school. - Systems are in place for pupils to confidently report abuse, knowing their concerns will be taken seriously.
+We promote a culture that encourages active listening and encouragement to share thoughts and feelings, through PSHE, Votes4Schools and throughout our curriculum and school day.
+Our behaviour policy has clear and consistent rules and expectations which supports children trusting adults.
+We involve students in decision making through our pupil leadership team which gives pupils a voice and gains trust. - We deliver a Relationships Education and Health Education curriculum in line with the DfE statutory guidance.
 This develops pupils' understanding of healthy relationships, acceptable behaviour and keeping themselves safe.
 This curriculum is broad, balanced and covers a range of safeguarding themes.
 It is progressive across the year groups.
-The Vine Schools use the JIGSAW scheme and MyHappyMind to support PSHE. - Staff receive regular training to ensure they know the signs and indicators which may suggest a pupil is at risk of child on child abuse and understand their role and responsibilities to report to the safeguarding team as soon as possible. - Our school has a zero tolerance approach to abuse and regular staff training ensures that incidents of child on child abuse are never passed off as 'banter', part of growing up or 'boys being boys'.
+We use JIGSAW and MyHappyMind to support PSHE. - Staff receive regular training to ensure they know the signs and indicators which may suggest a pupil is at risk of child on child abuse and understand their role and responsibilities to report to the safeguarding team as soon as possible. - Our school has a zero tolerance approach to abuse and regular staff training ensures that incidents of child on child abuse are never passed off as 'banter', part of growing up or 'boys being boys'.
 All incidents of child on child abuse are reported to the safeguarding team. - The school has a behaviour policy in place which is regularly reviewed and sets out the expectations about appropriate behaviour.
 Our policy makes clear that child on child is not acceptable, will never be tolerated and is not an inevitable part of growing up. - Following an incident where sexually harmful behaviour has been identified, the safeguarding team will ensure that risk to siblings is considered.